Contact Coach Frye | CAFRYE@mailbox.sc.edu

-Entering the 2014 track season in his 18th year as head track & field and cross country coach at South Carolina, Curtis Frye has established a program that is regarded as one of the nation's elite.
-Frye has coached or overseen over 60 NCAA champions, 115 SEC champions and more than 435 NCAA All Americans.
+Entering the 2016 track season in his 20th year as head track & field and cross country coach at South Carolina, Curtis Frye has established a program that is regarded as one of the nation's elite.
+Frye has coached or overseen over 60 NCAA champions, 116 SEC champions, 14 Academic All-Americans and more than 450 NCAA All-Americans.

 In December of 2013, Frye's significant impact on the history of track and field at the collegiate, national and international levels through his coaching and the legacies of his student-athletes was recognized as he was enshrined in the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Hall of Fame.
 Earlier in the fall, Frye was also inducted into the Sandhills Community College Hall of Fame in Pinehurst, N.C.

 In October 2008, Frye was bestowed the Order of Ikkos Medallion, presented by the United States Olympic Committee.
 A special order reserved for the coach of an Olympic or Paralympic medalist, Frye received the honor after coaching Jerome Singleton Jr. to a silver medal in the men's 100-meter dash at the 2008 Paralympic Games in Beijing.
 He is also a former President of the United States Track & Field and Cross Country Coaches Association and is currently a non-voting member of the USTFCCCA Board of Directors.